Bounds for Permutation Arrays under Kendall Tau Metric: Recursive Techniques

-One can also improve on Theorem \ref{gen}.
-For each permutation, say $\tau$ in a $(n,m,d)$-array $A$, one can generally find a larger set of permutations than in the best $(n-m,d)$-array.
-Let $P_\tau(n,d)$ denote the maximum cardinality of any $(n,d)$ PA with the highest $m$ symbols in the same positions as in $\tau$, but where the other $n - m$ symbols can be in any order.
-We also denote it by $P(n,d;i_1,\dots,i_m)$, where $i_1,\dots,i_m$ are the fixed positions of symbols $n-m+1,\dots,n$, not necessarily in that order.
+Moreover, one can improve on Theorem \ref{gen} using a modification.
+That is, given a $(n,m,d)$-array A, for each $\tau$ in $A$, find the set of permutations of the remaining $n-m$ symbols with the $m$ symbols of $\tau$ fixed in their positions.
+The $m$ fixed symbols of $\tau$ can make different arrangements of the remaining $n-m$ symbols be at larger distance than they would be without the fixed symbols.
+Let $P_\tau(n,d)$ denote the maximum cardinality of any $(n,d)$-PA with the (largest) $m$ symbols fixed in the positions they occur in $\tau$, but where the other $n - m$ symbols can be in any order.
+Alternatively, we denote this quantity by $P(n,d;i_1,\dots,i_m)$, where $i_1,\dots,i_m$ are the fixed positions of symbols $n-m+1,\dots,n$, not necessarily in that order.
+For example, in Table \ref{t:14-2-11}, for the arrangement $\tau_1$, there are $47,851$ permutations in $P_{\tau_1}(14,11)$ by filling in the symbols of $[1..12]$, whereas our bound for $P(12,11)$ is $19,227$.
+That is, the fixed symbols $13$ and $14$ in positions $7$ and $8$, respectively, allow more arrangements of the additional twelve symbols to be at distance 11.

 \begin{theorem} For any $(n,m,d)$-array $A$, $P(n,d) \ge \sum_{~\tau \in A} P_\tau(n,d)$. \end{theorem}